DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 #### External MPI

 The Merchant plug-in, known as MPI, is a service that allows you to make the call for authentication, integrated and certified with card brands for 3DS authentication processing.
-Cielo allows the store owner the 3DS integration through the Internal MPI or the External MPI.
+Cielo offers the merchant the 3DS integration through the Internal MPI or the External MPI.

-- **Internal MPI**: it is a service already integrated to 3DS Cielo, without needing to integrate or hire.
+* **Internal MPI**: it is a service already integrated to 3DS Cielo, there is no need to integrate or hire.

-- **External MPI**: used when your e-commerce hires a MPI solution, without Cielo's participation.
+* **External MPI**: used when your e-commerce hires a MPI solution, without Cielo's participation.
 No matter the 3DS version hired, follow the [Authorization with Authentication guide](https://developercielo.github.io/en/manual/autorizacao-com-autenticacao){:target="\_blank"}.

 ### Mastercard Transaction Initiator Indicator